Life insurance is a complex topic.

 It is hard to envision a scenario for a military family in which a whole life policy is better for than a term policy.
 However, there are several things you might hear, and the counterpoint that you should be aware of.

 You can start a whole life policy for your children and keep low rates forever.
 However, you’re paying a lot in terms of opportunity cost for that policy.
 The insurance company will take your money, invest it, then give you a portion of whatever they’ve earned.
-However, it’s never been easier to build your own conservative, diversified portfolio and invest the money yourself.
-Over time, the power of compounding interest will reward your early investment.
+However, it’s never been easier to build your own conservative, diversified portfolio and invest the money yourself, and, over time, the power of compounding interest will reward your early investment.
 Since anyone can do the math and come up with an answer that supports their position, you should do the math for your situation and make your own decision.

 You can have ‘permanent’ life insurance for the rest of your life.
 Two counterpoints to this argument:

-- First of all, you don’t.
+- First of all: You don’t.
 Most permanent life insurance policies mature when the insured reaches age 100, although some insurance policies have changed to allow for policies to continue until age 120.
 At that point, you receive a payout of your policy’s face value.
 However, if you’re still alive, you’ll receive a massive tax hit, as you’ll have to pay taxes on the difference between your premiums and the face value.
 Not only that, but the taxes are at ordinary income rates, not more favorable capital gains rates.

 - Second, if you’re prudent with your finances, your insurance needs should go down as you age.
 By the time you retire, you should have very little need for life insurance.
 True financial independence means that you don’t have any insurable need, because you don’t have to replace any lost earnings power when someone dies.
 Why would you continue to pay for insurance that you don’t need?